RTEMS/rtems-docs/c_user/task_manager.rst

 started.

 With the ``rtems_task_start``
-directive the user specifies the task’s starting address and argument.
+directive the user specifies the task's starting address and argument.
 The argument is used to communicate some startup information to the task.
-As part of this directive, RTEMS initializes the task’s stack based upon the task’s initial execution mode and start address.
-The starting argument is passed to the task in accordance with the target processor’s calling convention.
+As part of this directive, RTEMS initializes the task's stack based upon the task's initial execution mode and start address.
+The starting argument is passed to the task in accordance with the target processor's calling convention.

 The ``rtems_task_restart``
 directive restarts a task at its initial starting address with its original priority and execution mode, but with a possibly different argument.
 The new argument may be used to distinguish between the original invocation of the task and subsequent invocations.
-The task’s stack and control block are modified to reflect their original creation values.
+The task's stack and control block are modified to reflect their original creation values.
 Although references to resources that have been requested are cleared, resources allocated by the task are NOT automatically